ohirose/dld/README.md

 This is an implementation of a point matching algorithm, dependent landmark drift (DLD).
 Details of the algorithm are available [here](https://arxiv.org/abs/1711.06588).

 ## Demo

 Demo movies are available [here](https://youtu.be/3sDNes4n_RY).
-If you are a MATLAB user, demo codes can be executed by following the instructions included in `Body`, `Hand`, and `Face` folders.
+If you are a MATLAB (Windows) user, demo codes can be executed by following the instructions included in `Body`, `Hand`, and `Face` folders.

+## Preparation: shape model construction

+Statistical shape models used as shape prior information MUST be constructed before execution.
+The construction of a statistical shape model might be technical especially if source datasets are images or point clouds without point-by-point correspondence.
+For these cases, see [one](http://www.sciencedirect.com/science/article/pii/S1361841509000425) of review papers, for example.
+If source datasets are set of points of correspondence, the construction of the statistical shape model is simple.
+For example, the PCA-based statistical shape model is constructed as follows.

+1. Pre-align shapes for removing shape variations originated from the rigid transformation of objects.
+2. Convert a point set corresponding to an object shape into a single vector.
+3. Compute the mean shape as the sample average of shape vectors.
+4. Compute the covariance matrix of shape vectors.
+5. Output the mean shape and eigenvectors (+ eigenvalues if needed).
+   Shape variations of the object geometry are represented as eigenvectors.

+Please see `trainingHand.m` in the `Hand` folder, for example, to construct a statistical shape model from point sets with point-by-point correspondence.

+## Compilation

+### MacOS and Linux

+1. Install the LAPACK library if not installed.
+2. Download the zip file that includes source codes and uncompress it.
+3. Move into the root directory of the uncompressed folder using the terminal window.
+4. Type `make` in the terminal window.

+OpenMP can be used if your MacOS is quite old, e.g., 10.11.
+Install `gcc-mp-6` and replace `make` with `make CFLAGS=-DUSE_OPENMP CC=gcc-mp-6`.

+### Windows

+Not required.
+Use the binary file in this repository.

 ## Usage

-Type the following command in the terminal window:
+For MacOS and Linux, type the following command in the terminal window.

+` ./dld <target: X> <model: shape variations> <model: mean shape> (+options) `

+For Windows, type the following command in the DOS prompt.

 ` dld <target: X> <model: shape variations> <model: mean shape> (+options) `

-Some instructions are printed by typing `dld` in the terminal window.
+Some instructions are printed by typing `./dld` in the terminal window, or `dld` in the DOS prompt.

 ### Terms and symbols